anoukkim/g-followme/README.md

-# **BLIP Fine-Tuning Project**
+# **Radiology Report Generator Using BLIP**

-This project fine-tunes the BLIP (Bootstrapped Language-Image Pretraining) model on a custom dataset for image captioning.
-The dataset used is the **Chest X-rays (Indiana University)** dataset from Kaggle.
+This project fine-tunes the BLIP (Bootstrapped Language-Image Pretraining) model to generate automated radiology reports for chest X-rays.
+The captions are derived from radiology findings and impressions, making it a state-of-the-art Radiology Report Generator.
+This project was developed as part of the "G-Follow Me" class at Gachon University.

 ---